Last Updated on June 25, 2020 by Jeremy

 Note: A few of the concepts have changed since our last visit.
 We will update this review after new chefs/menus are available!

 The Concept of Smallman Galley

-The first is the food hall concept.
-The design of the restaurant is such that each chef works in a micro kitchen out in the open for all to see.
+Smallman Galley is a food hall that features four chefs in micro kitchens that are open for all to see.
 Rather than ordering at your table with the chefs hidden in the back kitchen, at Smallman Galley you go up to each stall, check out the menu, and even talk to the chef who is preparing your food.

 Smallman Galley doesn't end there, as they also feature an incredible bar- with one of the best draft lists for local beer in the city, a coffee corner, and a beautiful restaurant design worthy of the Strip District's rich history.